-Using this tool, network engineers can identify whether an IP Address is currently available or not.
-The tool helps manage the IP addresses in a static DNS environment, using pre-defined user policy.
-The tool scans a subnet and provides the availability status of IP addresses in that subnet.
+Using this tool, network engineers can identify whether an IP address is currently available or not.
+The IP address monitoring software helps to manage the IP addresses in a static DNS environment, using pre-defined user policy.
+The IP address monitor tool helps in monitoring IP's by scanning a subnet and provides the availability status of IP addresses on that subnet.
 One can check whether a particular IP is reserved or available.
-The tool accept multiple subnet inputs, which helps in scanning your entire network to get the status of the IP Addresses.
+The IP address monitoring tool accept multiple subnet inputs, which helps in scanning your entire network to get the status of the IP addresses.
+Know more»

-The tool can fetch the MAC Address for any SNMP-enabled node, with the provided IP Address.
-This tool also discovers the physical address of a device and maps it with the corresponding IP address.
+The MAC address resolver can fetch the MAC address for any SNMP-enabled node, with the provided IP address.
+This MAC address monitoring tool also discovers the physical address of a device and maps it with the corresponding IP address.
 In addition to showing the MAC address, the tool also shows the SNMP availability, IP address, DNS name, port number, community, system type, and system description.

-This tool scans a given range of IP Addresses and displays the MAC addresses for various devices available in the given range.
-The tool also displays the IP address, port number, community, MAC address, DNS name, system name, and system type.
+The MAC address scan tool scans a given range of IP's and displays the MAC addresses for various devices available in the given range.
+This MAC address monitoring tool also displays the port number, community, MAC address, DNS name, system name, and system type.

-The tool fetches all the scopes that are defined in the DHCP Server and displays the total, used, and available IP Addresses in each scope.
+The DHCP scope monitor, which is a type of IP address monitoring tool fetches all the scopes that are defined in the DHCP server and displays the total (used and available) IP addresses in each scope.
 When the number of available IP addresses falls below a defined value, the display turns red to indicate the criticality.

-Network engineers can use this tool to quickly get the host name of any node whose IP Address is known and vice versa.
-It also shows details like the default netmask, network type, and the status for the forward and reverse lookups.
+Network engineers can use DNS resolver to quickly get the host name of any node whose IP address is known and vice versa.
+This IP address monitoring software also shows details like the default net mask, network type and the status for the forward and reverse lookups.

-Using this tool one can scan a range of IP addresses to see whether the forward and reverse lookup actions are working fine for the devices.
+Using the DNS scan tool, one can scan a range of IP addresses to see whether the forward and reverse lookup actions are working fine for the devices.
 It also shows the response time.
-In cases where an IP is not used in the network, the tool prompts that the system does not exist in the network.
+In cases where an IP is not used in the network, the monitoring IP address tool prompts that the system does not exist in the network.